Traversing Time with Multi-Resolution Gaussian Process State-Space Models: Introduction

 We further show that our algorithm is grounded in a coherent statistical framework by interpreting the GP transition model as a stochastic differential equation (SDE) similar to~\citet{hegde2018deep}.
 This relationship enables us to train our components on adaptive scales to capture effects on multiple time scales.
 From a numerical perspective, our method decomposes the dynamics of the data according to its required step sizes.
 Long-term effects are learned by low-resolution components corresponding to large step sizes, short-term effects by high-resolution components corresponding to small step sizes.

 We validate our new algorithm experimentally and show that it works well in practice on semi-synthetic data and on a challenging engine modeling task.
 Furthermore, we demonstrate that our algorithm outperforms its competitors by a large margin in cases where the dataset consists of fast and slow dynamics.
 For the engine modeling task, we introduce a new dataset to the community that contains the raw emissions of a gasoline car engine and has over 500,000 measurements.
+The dataset is available at \url{https://github.com/boschresearch/Bosch-Engine-Datasets}.